 Video & On-Demand

-Episode 114 of CppCast the only podcast for C++ developers by C++ developers.
-In this episode Rob and Jason are joined by Simon Brand from Codeplay Software to talk about building C++ debuggers and the hardware and C++ firmware of a custom keyboard.
+Episode 119 of CppCast the only podcast for C++ developers by C++ developers.
+In this episode Rob and Jason are joined by Josh Peterson from Unity 3D to talk about C# and some of the similarities and differences between the Managed language and C++, he also talks about his work at Unity 3D on IL2CPP.

 About the interviewee: